 3. Burmese Step by Step, by Nance Cunningham

-The invaluable reference work for intermediate and advanced learners is soon to be back in print, with more material.
+The invaluable reference work for intermediate and advanced learners, revised, and with more entries and examples.

 Art and General Interest

 - Burmese Gaze, by Philip Bigg.The Brighton portrait photographer came to Burma in 1988, and visited again in 2009.
 He has combined the portraits from then and now in this The book is available from Velvet Goldmine Studio in Brighton as well.
 Enter discount code FJ63B3EH for 10% off.

 Pictures and essays about the paintings and installation shown in the 2015 exhibition of works by Aung Soe Min.
 Expected publication October 2017.